AxelGard/secure-castle/README.md

 # secure-castle
-A python flask file server that stores files securely **This project is still in heavy development**
+A python flask file server that stores files securely with encryption **This project is still in heavy development**

 [![Open this project in Cloud